celinalou92/deep-thoughts/README.md

 ## Deep Thoughts

 ## Description
-A social media application where the user can post their thoughts on the feed or react and engage in in other discussions.
+A social media application where the user can post their thoughts on the feed or react and engage in other discussions.

 ![Deep Thoughts](./client/src/components/assets/imgs/screengrab_deepThoughts.png)